-Honeybees face many challenges largely due to the prevalence of harmful industrial agriculture practices, which have created a cascading effect of problems which collectively overwhelm the honeybee’s resilient nature.
+Honeybees face many challenges largely due to the prevalence of harmful industrial agriculture practices, which have created a cascading effect of problems that collectively overwhelm the honeybee’s resilient nature.

 What are we doing that is harmful to the bees?

-Due to the current industrial agriculture model, honeybees cannot live on the farms we need them to service.
-Therefore, commercially kept hives are trucked constantly around the country to pollinate the vast monoculture fields.
-In this stressed existence, domestic bees are exposed to high levels of herbicides, pesticides, diseases, miticides, antibiotics and parasites, while also deprived of their nutritious honey, which is taken for commercial sale and commonly replaced with genetically modified corn syrup.
+Due to the current industrial agriculture model, honeybees cannot easily live on the farms we need them to service.
+Therefore, commercially kept hives are trucked around the country to pollinate our vast monoculture fields.
+In this stressed existence, domestic bees are exposed to high levels of herbicides, fungicides, pesticides, diseases, miticides, antibiotics, and parasites, while also deprived of their nutritious honey, which is taken for commercial sale and commonly replaced with genetically modified corn syrup.

-When commercially kept colonies on the east coast are shipped by truck to the west coast for pollination services, they take whatever diseases or parasites they have with them, and of course the same is true for their return trip.
+When commercially kept colonies in the southeast are shipped by truck to the west coast for pollination services, they take whatever diseases or parasites they have with them, and of course the same is true for their return trip.
 Commercial beekeepers try to medicate the diseases away before these long trips but this is not entirely successful and only further weakens the bees in the long term.
 These practices are part of the system that has led to such widespread devastation.